South Carolina Motorcyle Accidents Attorney

-Our team can manage your case for you while you continue to grieve because we know how overwhelming having to relive the trauma of the accident can be on people.
-We aim to support you on this journey, and that includes leaving the legal responsibility to us.
+Our team can manage your case while you take time to grieve because we know how overwhelming the legal process can be, especially during a stressful time.
+We aim to support you on this journey, and that includes handling your legal responsibilities.

 You Get the Full-Service Treatment When You Hire a Lawyer from Our Firm

 Working with an attorney at Anastopoulo Law Firm does not mean only one individual is handling your case.
-In fact, our team collectively puts effort into preparing your case so that it is comprehensive and accurate.
+You’ll receive the collective support of our team so that your case is comprehensive and accurate.
 When you work with our firm, you get the full-service treatment, meaning we offer to:

-- Conduct a private investigation into your case to identify who may be held liable
+- Investigate your case ourselves to identify who may be held liable

-- Collect evidence to support your claims, such as traffic camera footage or witness testimonies
+- Collect evidence to support your claims, such as traffic camera footage and witness testimony

 - Review insurance policies to see how they may affect your case

-- Communicate with involved parties, such as the other party’s insurance company
+- Communicate with involved parties, such as insurance adjusters

-- Negotiate a settlement deal if possible so that you may avoid having to go to court
+- Negotiate a settlement deal, if possible, so that you can avoid going to court

 - Prepare legal paperwork necessary for your case